dvl-tum/mot_neural_solver/README.md

 ```
 python scripts/evaluate.py
 ```
-The weights used are determined by the parameter `ckpt_path`.
-By default, the weights from the model we provide will be used The model weights from the trained model we provide will be used by default, you can use other weights by modifying the argument `ckpt_path`.
+The weights used and sequences tested are determined by parameters `ckpt_path` and `data_splits.test`, respectively.
+By default, the weights from the model we provide will be used and the `MOT15` and `MOT17` test sequences will be evaluated.
+The resulting output files yield the following `MOT17` metrics on the train/test set:

-The sequences used are determined by `data_splits.test`.
-By default all `MOT15` and `MOT17` test sequences will be evaluated.
-The resulting output files yield the following `MOT17` metrics on the test set:

 |           | MOTA         | IDF1           |       FP     |     FN     |     IDs      |     MT              |     ML       |
 |  :---:    | :---:        |     :---:      |    :---:     | :---:      |    :---:     |   :---:             |  :---:       |